deathxinvader5723/SearchFlow---Smart-In-Tab-Search-Chrome-Extension/README.md

-\# SearchFlow – Smart In-Tab Search
+# SearchFlow
+* Smart In-Tab Search Chrome Extension with Chatgpt and Gemini Support and a cool UI
+* SearchFlow lets you instantly search selected text in a side panel without opening new tabs.
+Stay focused while studying or researching.
+This Extension has been made midnight in 3 hrs when a student was struggling with copy-paste-new tab chaos while studying on his PC.

+## What is SearchFlow?

 SearchFlow lets you instantly search selected text in a side panel without opening new tabs.

-Built for focus, studying, and research.
+It keeps you focused while studying, reading, or researching.
+No tab switching.
+No copy-paste loops.

+## How it works

+* Select any text on a webpage
+* Trigger SearchFlow
+* Results open instantly in a side panel
+* You stay on the same page.
+Your flow stays intact.

-\## Features
+## Key Features

-\- Select text and search instantly
+* 🔍 Search selected text instantly

-\- In-tab side panel (no tab switching)
+* 🧭 In-tab side panel (no new tabs)
+* ⚡ Fast and lightweight
+* 📚 Perfect for studying, research, and reading
+* 🖱️ Movable handle to avoid blocking content

+## Supported Searches

-\- Google search inside the panel
+Google search opens inside the panel

-\- AI tools open safely in a new tab
+AI tools (like ChatGPT, Claude) open safely in a new tab when needed (SearchFlow respects browser security limits.)

-\- Movable handle to avoid blocking content

-\- Lightweight and fast

-\## How to Use

-1\.
-Select any text on a webpage

-2\.
-Trigger SearchFlow

-3\.
-Results open instantly in the side panel
+## Why SearchFlow?

+Most extensions force you to:
+select → copy → new tab → paste → search → come back
+SearchFlow removes that friction.

+It’s built for focus, not flash.

-\## Privacy
+## Privacy

-\- No tracking
+❌ No tracking

-\- No data collection
+❌ No data collection

-\- No analytics
+❌ No analytics
+✅ All searches behave exactly like normal browser searches

+## Who is it for?

+Students
+Researchers
+Readers
+Anyone tired of tab chaos

+If you study or read on a PC, SearchFlow just makes sense.

+## 📦 Installation (Manual)

+1. Click the green **Code** button on this page
+2. Select **Download ZIP**
+3. Extract the ZIP file
+4. Open Chrome and go to `chrome://extensions`
+5. Enable **Developer mode**
+6. Click **Load unpacked**
+7. Select the extracted `SearchFlow` folder

-\## Version
+## Version

 v1.0 – Initial release

-\## Branding

-Poster and branding assets are included in the /assets folder.

----

-Built to remove friction, not add features.
+Stable.
+Focused.
+Minimal.

+We'd be happy if you use and tell us more about its experience :)
+It couldn't be released on Chrome Web Store due to $5 registration fees I can't afford as an student :/